Secrets Management

 Navigate to Settings → Secret Settings → Vault Integrations.

-Click + New Vault to create Vault config.
+Click + New Vault to create a Vault configuration.

-vault-prod-finance). - Resource bundle: Select a resource bundle to define access control for this integration.
+vault-prod-finance).
+Use letters or numbers, and optionally_,-, or.. - Resource bundle: Select a resource bundle to define access control for this integration.

 - Host: The Vault base URL (e.g.,